Fishing in Turkey: Geography

+Without proper planning fishing ports can disturb the coastline.

 Species

 200 fish species live in the Sea of Marmara, 300 in the Aegean Sea, 247 in the Black Sea, and 500 in the Mediterranean.
 There are about 100 fish species that have economic value and are caught.
 Commercially caught fish include anchovy, sardine, mackerel, bonito, sprat, haddock, bream mackerel, and bluefish.
-Freshwater fishing includes ice fishing in Lake Çıldır.
+Anchovies are the most caught fish, followed by Atlantic bonito and pilchard.
+Artisanal fishing includes ice fishing in Lake Çıldır.

+Commercially important shellfish include the whelk Rapana venosa.

 Overfishing and climate change

 The Black Sea is overfished but not as much as it was previously.
 Anchovy stocks have decreased, with Ordu University Professor Mehmet Aydın blaming overfishing by Georgia.
 The Mediterranean is overfished but not at lower levels compared to some years ago.
 There is also Lessepsian migration from the Red Sea.

 Some fish have become extinct in the Sea of Marmara.
 It has a problem of marine mucilage.

-The distribution of fish is changing due to climate change, for example flying gurnard have moved north into the Dardenelles.
+The distribution of fish is changing due to climate change, for example flying gurnard have moved north into the Dardanelles.

+Fisheries subsidy to the fishing industry should encourage more sustainable fishing according to a 2024 study.

 Domestic consumption

 Per capita fish consumption is very low in Turkey, despite being on a peninsula surrounded by the sea on three sides.
-Annual fish consumption in Turkey is 8 kg(is that just aq?), the world average is 16 kg, EU average 26 kg.
+Annual fish consumption in Turkey is 8 kg, the world average is 16 kg, EU average 26 kg.
 The reasons for low fish consumption include a lower income level compared to other countries with larger seafood consumption, a high population with low domestic production, fluctuating seafood prices, and a strong cultural preference for fresh fish.
+However the government is promoting fish eating.

-In 2018 600 thousand tonnes of fish (including molluscs and crustaceans) were produced, worth USD 1481 million.
+In 2018, 600 thousand tonnes of fish (including molluscs and crustaceans) were produced, worth US$1,481 million.
 76% of this value came from aquaculture and 24% from fisheries.
-In 2018 twice as much was exported as imported: there were 15 thousand ships totalling 170 thousand tonnes 90% of which were shorter than 12 m.
+In 2018, twice as much was exported as imported: there were 15 thousand ships totalling 170 thousand tonnes 90% of which were shorter than 12 m.
 Most government support was for management, control and surveillance and infrastructure.

 Aquaculture

-Aquaculture, which started in the 1970s, has been supported by the government since 2003.
-Sea bass and sea bream are farmed, and mostly trout in inland waters.
-Aquaculture overtook fishing in 2020, with Muğla, İzmir and Elazığ being the top provinces.
-In 2021 $1.2 billion worth of farmed fish were exported.
+Recreational fishing

+Recreational fishing includes Mediterranean horse mackerel.

+Angling is popular on the Bosporus.